 Around 60% of our graduates are involved in health related, social, public service, commercial, retail or financial employment within six months following graduation.
-About 25% of our graduates go on to postgraduate study and training – many within other leading research institutes as well here at Liverpool.
+About 25% of our graduates go on to postgraduate study and training, many within other leading research institutes as well as here at Liverpool.

 Companies employing our graduates in recent years include:

 - Marks & Spencer

 - Local government

 - Department for Education.

 We offer our students internships, summer studentships and volunteering opportunities.

 Students who satisfactorily complete either undergraduate degree may be offered places on one of our postgraduate degrees with the solid career opportunities that they can open up.